-- Leadership enables you to critically examine and evaluate leadership theory and practice, and to develop a capacity for self-awareness and reflective learning with regards to leading and managing within organisations.
+- Leadership enables you to critically examine and evaluate leadership theory and practice.
+It also helps you to develop a capacity for self-awareness and reflective learning with regard to leading and managing within organisations.

-- Project Management offers a theoretical and practical perspective on critical factors for the successful management of projects, and provides you with a comprehensive insight into the realities of project management processes in a variety of contemporary organisational settings.
+- Project Management offers a theoretical and practical perspective on critical factors for the successful management of projects.
+It also provides you with a comprehensive insight into the realities of project management processes in a variety of contemporary organisational settings.

 - Managing Finance aims to develop knowledge and understanding of the principles and techniques of managing accounting and information management, to support decision-making in a global context.

-If you are studying for the full Masters, in addition to these modules you will write a dissertation, giving you the chance to research an issue of academic, management or policy relevance in the field of event management or, as an alternative, undertake a significant work-based project.
+If you are studying for the full Masters, you will write a dissertation, giving you the chance to research an issue of academic, management or policy relevance in the field of event management or, as an alternative, undertake a significant work-based project.
 You can focus on an issue of particular interest and/or relevance to your career or organisation.